 Everybody who violates the law on campus is subject to arrest and prosecution regardless of their status.
 Students, staff, and faculty who violate the law on campus may not only be subject to criminal prosecution, but also to the campus judicial process if the conduct leading to the arrest also constitutes a violation of campus regulations.
 We also patrol the roads on and adjacent to the campus and issue traffic tickets if warranted.

 Throughout your time here, you will see Campus Police staff throughout our beautiful campus.
-We are in the residence halls everyday and even have satellite offices in Cayuga Lake and Cascadilla Halls.
+We are in the residence halls every day and even have a satellite office in the Tompkins and Cortland Hall connection.
 All your campus police are, by nature, very outgoing and personable.
 Feel free to interact with them and do not hesitate to use them as a learning reference should you have questions.